Madaswamy S. Muthu: Research and Scientific Contributions

 He is a widely recognized and cited researcher in drug delivery especially in the fields of nanotechnology and theranostics.
-He has published more than 120 research articles in peer-reviewed national and international journals.
+He has published over 150 peer-reviewed research articles, book chapters, and reviews, accumulating more than 7,300 citations with an H-index of 46 (Scopus).
+His work has appeared in high-impact journals including Advanced Functional Materials, Theranostics, Biomaterials, and Carbohydrate Polymers.
 His research work is mainly focused on targeted nanomedicine and/or nanotheranostic drug delivery of anti-cancer agents, antipsychotics, antithrombotics and antimicrobials.
 He is an editor in chief for the international peer-reviewed journal Research & Reviews: Journal of Pharmacology and Toxicological Studies.
 Additionally, he is the editorial board member of the "Diagnostics and Therapeutics" Journal published by Luminescience press is based in Hong Kong with offices in Wuhan and Xi’an, China.
 He is among the top 2% scientist globally, list compiled by the Stanford University.
 His profile has been listed at the 6th rank in IIT BHU as per Adscientific index.

+Prof. Muthu holds five Indian patents and has led multiple government- and industry-funded research projects as Principal Investigator and Co-Principal Investigator, securing over ₹3.5 crore in competitive research funding from agencies such as DBT, DST, ICMR, SERB, and BIRAC.

+Recently, he has developed targeted nanomedicine for breast cancer therapy with reduced systemic toxicity, which has successfully demonstrated its efficacy in preclinical studies.

 Awards and honors

-Muthu received various scientific awards from government and non-government organization including the BOYSCAST Fellowship, Academic Excellence Award, CREST Award, IMS-Research Publication Award, BHU Vice-Chancellor's Medical Research Award, International Faculty Award, and Best Young Scientist Award.
-He is the recipient of the BIRAC-DBT-Gandhian Young Technological Innovation (GYTI) Award in 2017, from the President of India for advancing nanomedicine research.
-His research work has secured Rs.
-2.19 crores funds from various government funding agencies, which includes SERB, DST, DBT, ICMR, and BIRAC.
+Dr. Muthu received various scientific awards from government and non-government organization including the Academic Excellence Award, CREST Award, IMS-Research Publication Award, International Faculty Award etc. He is the recipient of the BIRAC-DBT-Gandhian Young Technological Innovation (GYTI) Award in 2017, from the President of India for advancing nanomedicine research.
 He has been elected as a Member of the National Academy of Sciences (NASI), India in 2019.
 Additionally, he is a fellow of the Royal Society of Chemistry (FRSC).

-Recently, he has developed targeted nanomedicine for breast cancer therapy with reduced systemic toxicity, which has successfully demonstrated its efficacy in preclinical studies.
+Dr. Muthu has received more than twelve major national and international awards, including: